Health Educator Salary

 Popular Skills for Health Educator

 Health Educators report using a pretty varied skill set on the job.
-Most notably, skills in Patient Education, Health Education, Curriculum Planning, and Public Health are correlated to pay that is above average.
-Those listing Community Outreach / Activism and Public Health Education as skills, on the other hand, should be prepared for drastically lower pay.
-Those familiar with Health Education tend to be well versed in Health and Wellness and Public Health Education.
-Most people familiar with Community Health also know Public Health Education and Health and Wellness.
+Most notably, skills in Program Development, Patient Education, Curriculum Planning, and Health Education are correlated to pay that is above average.
+Skills that are correlated to lower pay, on the other hand, include Public Health Education.
+The majority of those who know Community Health also know Public Health Education and Health and Wellness.
+The majority of those who know Health Education also know Health and Wellness and Public Health Education.

 Pay by Experience Level for Health Educator